Graphic Definition of Afflating

 The winds of change, afflating the soul,

-Inspiring hearts to rise and be whole.
+Inspiring hearts to rise and become whole.

 A breath of hope, through trials it glides,